Nature Portfolio

-Nature Portfolio (formerly known as Nature Publishing Group and Nature Research) is a division of the international scientific publishing company Springer Nature that publishes academic journals, magazines, online databases, and services in science and medicine.
+Nature Portfolio (formerly known as Nature Publishing Group and Nature Research) is a division of the international scientific publishing company Springer Nature that publishes academic journals, magazines, and online databases, in addition to offering services in science and medicine.

 Nature Research's flagship publication is Nature, a weekly multidisciplinary journal first published in 1869.
 It also publishes the Nature-titled research journals, Nature Reviews journals (since 2000), society-owned academic journals, and a range of open access journals, including Scientific Reports and Nature Communications.
 Springer Nature also publishes Scientific American in 16 languages, a magazine intended for the general public.

 In 2013, prior to the merger with Springer and the creation of Springer Nature, Nature Publishing Group's owner, Holtzbrinck Publishing Group, bought a controlling stake in Frontiers.
 Before Springer Nature was formed in 2015, Nature Research (as the Nature Publishing Group) was a part of Macmillan Science and Education, a fully owned subsidiary of Holtzbrinck Publishing Group.

 Company overview

-Nature Research employs more than 800 people in its offices in London, New York City, San Francisco, Seoul, Washington, D.C., Boston, Tokyo, Paris, Berlin, Munich, Madrid, Hong Kong, Shanghai, Delhi, Melbourne, Mexico City, Buenos Aires, São Paulo and Basingstoke.
+Nature Research employs thousands of people in its offices in London, New York City, San Francisco, Seoul, Washington, D.C., Boston, Tokyo, Paris, Berlin, Munich, Madrid, Hong Kong, Shanghai, Delhi, Melbourne, Mexico City, Buenos Aires, São Paulo and Basingstoke.
+After the merger with Springer Science+Business Media in 2015, the company grew to about 13,000 employees.

+In June 2025, the Trump administration moved to terminate certain federal government contracts with Springer Nature, citing political bias.

 Products

 Journals

-As of February 2020, Nature Research publishes 156 academic journals.
-The former Nature Clinical Practice series was rebranded and folded into the Nature Reviews series in April 2009.
+As of 2020, Nature Research publishes 156 academic journals.
+The former Nature Clinical Practice series was rebranded and folded into the Nature Reviews series in 2009.
 They also publish the npj (Nature Partner Journals) series.